-DPT 103 Introductory Computer Skills II (3/0/3)
+DPT 103 Introductory Computer Skills II

-Prerequisite: As required by program This course is designed to focus on further development of computer skills.
+This course is designed to focus on further development of computer skills.
 The course will generally use software packages appropriate to occupational programs and may include such topics as word processing, database, basic graphics, spreadsheets or other features typically needed in the field.
 Upon completion, the student will be able to demonstrate proficiency by the completion of appropriate assignments and occupation-specific applications.